danforthcenter/plantcv/scripts/manuscripts/manuscript_1/README.md

-README SCRIPTS ASSOCIATED WITH:
+# README FOR MANUSCRIPT DOI X:

-DOI:
+CITATION:

-A high throughput phenotyping system and versatile analytics platform reveal diverse temporal-dependent responses to water limitation in Setaria
+*  A high throughput phenotyping system and versatile analytics platform reveal diverse temporal-dependent responses to water limitation in Setaria

-All data associated with the R analysis scripts in this file is available via Figshare (http://figshare.com/account/projects/3081)
+All data associated with the R analysis scripts in this file is available via [Figshare](http://figshare.com/account/projects/3081)